 - Using a compacting tool, compress the asphalt into the newly repaired area.

 - Open the road for motorists and pedestrians to use.

 Deciding between the two types of materials can be confusing at first.
 To make it easier for you, you should always consider your needs and the available resources.

-If you do not have enough manpower and the equipment to repair the pothole, use cold mix asphalt.
+If you do not have enough manpower and the equipment to repair the pothole, use a cold mix asphalt road patching solution.
 On the other hand, if you can spare some resources in manpower and machines, choose hot mix asphalt.
 You should also use this material if the pothole to be repaired is in an area that experiences drastic temperature changes throughout the year.